cloudant-labs/cloudant-introduction-course/Part 04 - The rev token.md

 Let's follow the lifecycle of an example Cloudant document

-When  a new document is created (auto-generated `_id` or user-supplied `_id`), it is allocated a "revision 1".
+When  a new document is created (whether with an auto-generated `_id` or user-supplied `_id`), it is allocated a "revision 1".
 You will be sent the token in the response to your API request.
-Normally you can discard the _id (UNLESS you intend to modify the document in the near future, as we'll see).
+Normally you can discard the `rev` (UNLESS you intend to modify the document in the near future, as we'll see).

 ![](slides/Slide27.png)

 ---

-When we modify a document  whose `_rev` is at "revision 1" (notice we've change the name from Liz --> Elizabeth), the document is saved and a "revision 2" token is generated and returned to you in the API response.
+When we modify a document  whose `_rev` is at "revision 1" (notice we've changed the name in the document from Liz --> Elizabeth), the document is saved and a "revision 2" token is generated and returned to you in the API response.

 All simple enough so far.